-Throughout the year the Top Sector LSH continuously communicated via it website, bimonthly Updates and social media channels.
-However our communication efforts involved far more than this.
+Throughout the year, the Top Sector LSH continuously communicated via its website, bimonthly Updates and social media channels.
+However, our communication efforts involved far more than this.
 See what has happened under the flag of Health~Holland.

-With more than 3000 visits per month the official Top Sector LSH website is the central information point of the Dutch LSH sector.
+With more than 4,000 unique visits per month, the official Top Sector LSH website is the information point of the Dutch LSH sector.
 Find the latest news, events, calls and relevant publications on the website.

-Reading about new public-private partnerships and their R&D projects can be highly inspiring.
+Reading about new public-private partnerships and their R&D projects can be highly inspirational.
 Therefore the Top Sector LSH presents its online project page.
-Currently 49 projects are described on the website.
-For more examples of public-private partnerships visit the project page on the Health~Holland website.
+Currently, 100 projects are described on the website.
+Be inspired and visit the project page on the Health~Holland website.

 Bimonthly Health~Holland Updates